 Where to buy Samplize?

-Home Depot recently starting carrying Samplize samples as a variety box like neutral gray or trendy colors to order.
+Home Depot recently started carrying Samplize samples as a variety of boxes of neutral gray or trendy colors to order.
 From what we can tell, you get 6 paint samples in a box.
 If these were the colors you plan on getting it may be cheaper to get the box.

-Or considering just buying the peel and stick paint samples directly from their website (spend over $15 get free shipping and sign-up for their email for $5 ff your first order).
+Or consider just buying the peel and stick paint samples directly from their website (spend over $15 get free shipping and sign-up for their email for $5 off your first order).

 If you are really confused and just don’t have time to go to a paint store, then you can always purchase the whole paint chip collection from Sherwin Williams.

 Where to put your paint samples to help make your color decision?